dayitv89/OpenCB/README.md

 This distribution consists of the full source code for the book reader, including a Xcode project that can be compiled.
 A few sample books are included.

 Due to copyright laws, full books are not included.
+Only the reader is included with this distribution.
 Contributions for books or source code is welcome.

 <b><big>License</big></b>